Kyuunex/Seija/CONTRIBUTING.md

 # Ok, so how do you get started?
 Simply go through the Trello board and see if you can find the relevant parts of the code that need to be changed to perform the given task.
-If you think you have it figured out, send us a pull request, but before you do, make sure you test what you make.
+If you think you have it figured out, and managed to implement the given thing, you can move onto sending us your code.
+But before you do, make sure you test your code.

+### How to send your code to us
+You can choose between these two options:
+1. Send us a pull request
+2. Generate a patch and upload it to #bot_dev channel in our Discord

 # Code of Conduct